tytydraco/yessleep/out/I_killed_my_best_friend_last_week__now_hes_acting_like_nothing_happened.md

-When I went to bed that night, every time I closed my eyes I could see that ditch etched into my mind, the mangled roots, the mangled bikes, the mangled body.
+When I went to bed that night, every time I closed my eyes I could see that ditch etched into my mind, the mangled roots, the mangled bike, the mangled body.

 I got maybe half an hour of sleep before my alarm jolted me awake at 5 AM.